jerfletcher/openai-image/README.md

 - This is a client-side application, which means your API key is stored in your browser's localStorage and sent directly from your browser to OpenAI.
 Never share your API key with others.
 - The application respects OpenAI's API limitations and parameters for each model.
 - Image combination is implemented to work around the limitation that OpenAI's API doesn't directly support multiple distinct image inputs.
+- GPT-4o model support allows for image generation using the chat completions API with image_url response format.
+- When using GPT-4o, you can include reference images which will be sent as part of the message content.

 ## License